PoesRaven/mcafee-epo-tools/README.md

 ### Installation
 - Ensure you have python v2.7
-- Download mcafee.py and apply_tag.py to the same directory
+- Download mcafee.py, urlquote.py (if the urlquote library is not installed), and apply_tag.py to the same directory
 - Ensure you have a working "systems" file that correlate to the systems in epo
 - Run apply_tag.py